PERCY-1417/FinalProject_2025_TURCAT/README.md

 ### Data Preparation and Preprocessing

 - **Format Adaptation:**
   We converted the raw KuaiRec 2.0 data into the format required by SASRec, ensuring that each line represents a single user-item interaction.
-We also remapped user and item IDs to start from 1, as required by the model’s embedding layers.
+We also remapped user and item IDs to start from 1, as required by the model's embedding layers.
 To support cross-dataset experiments, we kept both remapped and original (no_remapping) versions of the data.

 - **Likes/Dislikes Annotation:**
   We introduced a "like" and "dislike" label for each interaction, based on the watch ratio.
 Interactions with a watch ratio above 0.7 (arbitrarily) are marked as "liked" (1), and others as "disliked" (0).
 This label is stored as an additional column in the data files.